-Meet the I’m A Celebrity 2024 lineup
+Meet the I’m a Celebrity 2024 lineup

 McFly singer Danny Jones could be following in the footsteps of his bandmate Dougie Poynter, who won the show in 2011.
 The singer, who’s currently a judge on ITV singing competition The Voice, has said he’s ready to be pushed out of his comfort zone and learn more about himself.

-To prepare for camp, he said he has cut out coffee and is eating less to lower his appetite.
+To prepare for camp, he said he had cut out coffee and was eating less to lower his appetite.

 Join our commenting forum